Why prioritize PIM in 2025? Read the latest Gartner report >

 Plan your product release for a successful product launch

-There are many stages to a successful product launch, with involvement from teams across your company.
+There are many stages to a successful product launch, with team involvement across your company.
 While a product release is a critical milestone, a release without a strategic launch won’t resonate with your customers.
 Your successful product launch requires meticulous planning, cross-team collaboration and communication, and a coordinated delivery plan.

 want to see the inriver PIM in action?